 Space and time

-Firstly, you are buying a “space” and “time”.
+Firstly, you’re buying a “space” and “time”.
 Now, put aside the fact that it makes you think of Doctor Who.
 Or is that just us?

-When it comes to the “space”, the media product itself does occupy a space in the world.
-But not one you really quantifiably touch.
+When it comes to the “space”, the media product itself occupies a space in the world.
+But it’s not a space you really can tangibly touch.

 The media product you buy is not tangible in the way that the coffee you bought this morning is.
-Or those new sweatpants you’ve got your eye on are.
+Or those new sweatpants you’ve got your eye on.
+You can touch those.
+They’re tangible and concrete.

 You might see a TV ad, or a digital banner or a search result in context.
 But actually, you only see your own individual instance of the media placement.
 You don’t see the way it’s served to the rest of your target audience.
 Only they see and experience it, and again as individuals, not as the sum of all its parts.